-- (i) Please complete the Application Form in all respects, by providing all the information including PAN and demographic details.
+(i) Please complete the Application Form in all respects, by providing all the information including PAN and demographic details.
 However, do not provide the Depository Participant details in the Application Form.
-The requirement for providing Depository Participant details shall be mandatory only for the Applicants who wish to subscribe to the Bonds in dematerialised form. - (ii) Please provide the following documents along with the Application Form: - (a) Self-attested copy of the PAN card;
+The requirement for providing Depository Participant details shall be mandatory only for the Applicants who wish to subscribe to the Bonds in dematerialised form.

-- (b) Self-attested copy of the proof of residence.
-Any of the following documents shall be considered as a verifiable proof of residence: - ration card issued by the GoI; or - valid driving license issued by any transport authority of the Republic of India; or - electricity bill (not older than three months); or - landline telephone bill (not older than three months); or - valid passport issued by the GoI; or - Voter's Identity Card issued by the GoI; or - passbook or latest bank statement issued by a bank operating in India; - registered leave and license agreement or agreement for sale or rent agreement or flat maintenance bill; - Self-attested copy of Registered Office address in case of applicants under Category I; - Life insurance policy. - (c) Self-attested copy of a cancelled cheque of the bank account to which the amounts pertaining to payment of refunds, interest and redemption, as applicable, should be credited.
+- (ii) Please provide the following documents along with the Application Form: - (a) Self-attested copy of the PAN card; - (b) Self-attested copy of the proof of residence.
+Any of the following documents shall be considered as a verifiable proof of residence: - ration card issued by the GoI; or - valid driving license issued by any transport authority of the Republic of India; or - electricity bill (not older than three months); or - landline telephone bill (not older than three months); or - valid passport issued by the GoI; or - Voter's Identity Card issued by the GoI; or - passbook or latest bank statement issued by a bank operating in India; or - registered leave and license agreement or agreement for sale or rent agreement or flat maintenance bill; - (c) Self-attested copy of a cancelled cheque of the bank account to which the amounts pertaining to payment of refunds, interest and redemption, as applicable, should be credited.